textlint/textlint/docs/getting-started.md

 ### Installation of textlint

 You can install `textlint` using npm.
-We recommend installing `textlint` locally:
+We recommend that you install `textlint` locally by running npm command with `--save-dev` option.
+This means that npm installs `textlint` in the <your-workspace>/node_modules folder.

 ```
 # Installed textlint locally